 Children have unique needs.

-Kids are not little adults.
-The first years of a child’s life are a critical opportunity for social, emotional, and cognitive development and skill-building on making decisions, interacting with others, and managing emotions—all of which can help prevent significant illness in adulthood.
+Kids are not small adults.
+The first years of a child’s life are a critical opportunity for social, emotional, and cognitive development.
+During these foundational years, children are skill-building on making decisions, interacting with others, and managing emotions—all of which can help prevent illness in adulthood.
 Exposure to significant adverse experiences, like those caused by the pandemic, can damage a child's developing brain and disrupt their healthy development.
-By providing services early on, we can build a strong foundation for future health and well-being.
+By providing services early on, we can build a stronger foundation for future health and well-being.

 Iowa leaders should choose to invest in a strong economy.

 Our state leaders have a choice: They can sufficiently fund the entire Children’ Mental Health System or continue to have a patchwork of services across the state.
-Investing in the whole system now will lead to substantial savings over time as many costly health issues are rooted in childhood.
+Investing in the whole, statewide system now will lead to substantial savings over time as many costly health issues take root in childhood.
 Families are more desperate for mental health services than ever before.
 A patchwork system will continue to increase costs for substance abuse treatment, child welfare services, and lost productivity as Iowa’s children grow up in our state and stay here.

 As Iowans, if we choose to invest in a fully funded Children’s Behavioral Health System, we are choosing to invest in the things that make our economy and communities stronger now and in the future.